Buddhiprakash: History

 Later, in April 1854, with the help of Rao Bahadur Bhogilal Pranvallabhdas and under the guidance of T. B. Curtis, the headmaster of the Ahmedabad English school, it resumed publication.
 In 1855, on request of Alexander Kinloch Forbes, Dalpatram accepted to serve as the editor of the magazine and edited it until 1879.
-Later it was edited by Hiralal T. Parekh, Rasiklal Parikh, Umashankar Joshi, K. K. Shastri, Bhogilal Sandesara, Yashvant Shukla, Nagindas Parekh and Hariprasad Shastri.
-It is now edited by Madhusoodan Parekh and Ramesh Shah.
+Later it was edited by Hiralal T. Parekh, Rasiklal Parikh, Umashankar Joshi, K. K. Shastri, Bhogilal Sandesara, Yashvant Shukla, Nagindas Parekh, Hariprasad Shastri, Madhusoodan Parekh and Ramesh Shah.
+Currently, the editors are Kumarpal Desai, Rajendra Patel and Subhash Brahmbhatt.